-I see so many clients who are in the early stages of exploring their gender and not sure if they might be trans and if so what changes they might like to explore.
-I think that sadly there is the assumption that just because someone is trans they are going to know where to look for information to get help and support.
+I see so many clients who are in the early stages of exploring their gender who are not sure if they might be trans, but if so, what changes they might like to explore.
+I think that, sadly, there is the assumption that just because someone is trans they are going to know where to look for information to get help and support.

-This book gives a very thorough explanation of all the steps around social and medial transition.
-Knowing all the options as well as a rough idea of the wait times for each GIC (Gender Identity Clinic) can be very helpful for many clients especially when they are in the early stages of exploring if they might be trans.
+This book gives a very thorough explanation of all the steps around social and medical transition.
+Knowing all the options as well as having a rough idea of the wait times for each GIC (Gender Identity Clinic) can be very helpful for many clients, especially when they are in the early stages of exploring if they might be trans.

 This book is also immensely helpful for clients who are in the midst of transitioning who might not have found the information they need to make informed choices about medical transition.

 Why I think counsellors will find it helpful?

 When running training workshops for counsellors about working with trans clients, one of the most common things people ask me is about terminology.
 Counsellors are scared of not knowing what words mean or misunderstanding what their client is trying to say.